Skip to main content

 What happens next?

-The real test now is pace and delivery.
-Of the FS Bill measures announced, reforms affecting the FOS are most likely to prove controversial because of the perception by some stakeholders that the reforms reduce consumer protections.
-Any delay in progressing FOS reforms could slow progress on the FS Bill as a whole, meaning a straightforward passage into law is far from certain.
+A key test now is pace and delivery of the legislation through the Parliamentary process.
+Of the measures announced, reforms affecting the FOS are the most likely to tigger controversy because of the perception by some stakeholders that the reforms reduce consumer protections.
+Any delay in progressing FOS reforms could slow progress on the FS Bill as a whole.